mongodb-ps/ce-meko-mongodb-helm-charts/README.md

 * `storage.multi.logs.size`
 * `storage.multi.logs.storageClass`

+### storage.nfs

+A boolean to determine if NFS is used as the persistent storage.
+If this is `true` then an additional init container is prepended to the init container array in the statefulSet to that will `chown`` the permissions of the NFS mount to be that of the mongod user.
+The Kubernetes Operator uses 2000:2000 for the UID and GID of the mongod user.

+This init container will run as root so the permissions can be set.
+This is done via setting the `runAsUser` to `0` and the `runAsNonRoot` to `false`.
+Ensure you understand the implications of this.

+This will chown `/data`, `/journal` and `/var/log/mongodb-mms-automation` to 2000:2000

+Default is `false`

+### storage.nfsInitImage

+The image to use for the inint container to perform the `chown` on the NFS mounts.

+The default is `quay.io/mongodb/mongodb-enterprise-init-database-ubi:1.0.9"`

 ### storage.single.size

 The persistent storage that is assigned to each pod.
 The units suffix can be one of the following: E, P, T, G, M, K, Ei, Pi, Ti, Gi, Mi, Ki.